 (Our clients absolute favorite and most requested) Add in a tablespoon of your favorite Bourbon whiskey right after adding in the heavy cream to create salted caramel bourbon whiskey.

 Not a fan of salt?
-Omit the salt completely and add 1/8 teaspoon extra vanilla for a traditional caramel sauce recipe.
+Omit the salt completely and add 1/8 teaspoon extra vanilla for a traditional caramel recipe.